Sunday Lesson – The sacred and the profane. Nope.

 Mary and Martha

 I’ve written before about Martha and Mary, and how Mary ‘chose the better part’ and how I want to sit with her and not Martha.
 Reading about the transfiguration, though, I think I was wrong.
 I was making a category that isn’t there: that Mary was spiritual, and Martha was a dud.
-Jesus shows through His life that there is no higher and lower calling, and if there is a higher calling, it’s to grovel and help those who can’t help back.
-As in so many things in scripture, there is a tension here that we have to concurrently hold: Jesus said that while He is there – here? – that it’s time for partying and feasting.
-There’ll be plenty of time for fasting when He’s gone…
+Jesus shows through His life that there is no higher and lower calling.

-If I lean hard into Augustine’s words – that all truth is G’s truth – then I have to argue that preaching, writing, fixing the kitchen sink, and driving my daughter to swim have similar meanings before the Father.
-It’s only my limited understanding and humanness that partitions off what I think is holy and sacred.
+If I lean hard into Augustine’s words – that all truth is G’s truth – then I have to argue that preaching, writing, fixing the kitchen sink, and driving my daughter to swim have similar meanings to the Father.
+It’s only my limited understanding and humanness that partitions what I think is holy and sacred.

 A change of mind